illydali/Project-Two-Express/queries.md

         ],
         "difficulty": 1, // 1-5
         "duration" : 15, // for $gte $lte search
-        "instructions": {
+        "instructions": [
-            1: "Mix coconut oil and honey until combined",
-            2: "Apply to freshly cleansed skin in an even layer",
-            3: "Leave the mask on for 15 minutes",
-            4: "Rinse with warm water and pat dry",
+                "Mix coconut oil and honey until combined"], ["Apply to freshly cleansed skin in an even layer"], ["Leave the mask on for 15 minutes"], ["Rinse with warm water and pat dry", ],
-        },
         "skin_concern" : [ObjectId, ObjectID], // (type) dry / sensitive
         "comments" : [
             {